-Corcel provides a really compelling way in which to play the push to clean power through the company's on-trend combination of impressive blue sky battery metal exploration plays and down to earth highly cash generative FGS projects.
-A couple of years ago, the company established the Esteq business which has basically been rebranded FSG.
-The original idea was to ape the Friedland model out of Australia which saw a bumper valuation being placed on Clean TeQ for an outfit that had a foot in both camps - battery metals exploration and technology.
+Corcel provides an extremely compelling way in which to play the push to clean power through the company's on-trend combination of impressive blue sky battery metal exploration plays and down to earth, highly cash generative FGS projects.
+A couple of years ago, the company established the Esteq business which has been rebranded FGS.
+The original idea was to ape the Friedland model out of Australia which saw a bumper valuation being placed on Sunrise Energy Metals for an outfit that had a foot in both camps - battery metals exploration and technology.
 It has to be said that there is a lot of logic to add such a second prong to the corporate strategy of a junior explorer.

-Big mining projects involve risk and massive upside potential from 100s of millions to billions of dollars being spent.
-In contrast, FSG provides lower returns but much less risk.
-In addition, FSG only has a 6-24 month timeframe to get into production, whilst mining projects can take a decade or longer from early exploration to a producing mine.
-Developing a business such as FGS does sit well with battery metals exploration as it allows the management to keep their finger on the pulse of the industry and to truly understand where batteries are going and what the banks are prepared to fund.
+Big mining projects involve both risk and massive upside potential from 100s of millions to billions of dollars being spent.
+In contrast, FGS provides more immediate and more fixed returns, but with much less risk.
+In addition, a typical FGS project only takes 6-24 months to get into production, whilst mining projects often can take a decade or longer from early exploration to a producing mine.
+Developing a business such as FGS does sit well with battery metals exploration as it allows management to keep their finger on the pulse of the industry and to truly understand where batteries and battery metal markets are going and what the banks are ultimately prepared to fund.